 Step Programming Task Touch-Tone Input

 Optiona Optional Steps -Continued

 9 For Outcalling:

 Select Outcalling, then choose one of the following: 5

-• Turn Outcalling On.
+Turn Outcalling On.
 Return to Step 6.
 9 or

-• Turn Outcalling Off.
+Turn Outcalling Off.
 Return to Step 6.
 6

 10 For Mailbox Language:

 Select Mailbox Language, then choose one of the following: 6

 Listen to current Mailbox Language.
 2

-If finished.
+- If finished.
 Return to Step 6. #

 Modify Mailbox Language and choose one of the following: 6

-U.S. English 1# or
+- U.S. English 1#) or

 Latin American Spanish 2# or

 Canadian French 3#

 After modifying:

 - Confirm.
-Return to Step 6.
-9 or
+Return to Step 6. or

-Cancel.
+- Cancel.
 6

-• If finished administering the Mailbox Language.
+If finished administering the Mailbox Language.
 Return to Step 6. #

-Step Programming Task Touch-Tone Input Optiona Optional Steps -Continued 11 For Record-a-Call: Select Record-a-Call, then choose one of the following: 7 Enter the Record-a-Call message length.
+Step Programming Task Touch-Tone Input Optiona al Steps -Continued 11 For Record-a-Call: Select Record-a-Call, then choose one of the following: 7 Enter the Record-a-Call message length.
 (The Record-a-Call message length cannot be longer than the Mailbox Size.)
 Return to Step 6. [nn] # or Turn this feature off.
-Return to Step 6. () # or If finished.
+Return to Step 6.
+2# or If finished.
 Return to Step 6. # 12 For Phantom Mailbox Property: To set the Phantom Mailbox property, you must enter a valid destination extension number.
-Select Phantom Mailbox, then choose one of the following: 9 Enter destination mailbox.
-Return to Step 6. [nn] # or Change destination mailbox, if the destination is already assigned.
+Select Phantom Mailbox, then choose one of the following: 9 Enter or change destination mailbox.
 Return to Step 6. [nn] # or Remove Phantom mailbox status.
 Return to Step 6.
 3 or Leave destination mailbox unchanged.
 Return to Step 6. #